CPQ and the Internet of Things (IoT)

-CPQ or Configure Price Quote Software can be a useful application that sits within the context of the Internet of Things (IoT) and the digital transformation.
+CPQ is, like many applications, a sort of virtual device within the context of the Internet of Things (IoT) and the digital transformation.

 The IoT has promised many benefits to business in the coming years, and some of these benefits are already being delivered.
 One not so wonderful aspect of IoT is the sheer volume of data that is being created.
 A 2015 article in Forbes Magazine tells us that more data was created over the previous 24 months than previously existed over the entire history of the human race.